-Full of rich spices and the hearty sweetness of pumpkin, this pumpkin spice bread is one of my favorites to make during the fall and winter.
+Full of rich spices and the hearty sweetness of pumpkin, this Vegan Pumpkin Bread is one of my favorites to make during the fall and winter.
 It pleases everyone at the table, and is naturally egg-free and vegan.

 I suppose everyone has a favorite pumpkin bread recipe, right?
 If you don’t, you need to try this one.